If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 - Durability: All parts of the pressure mechanism are stainless (except of course the heat-resistant top release button).
 The pan and lid are made of top quality 18/10 stainless steel.
 The bottom is a heavy disk with aluminum sandwiched in-between layers of stainless for superbly even and fast heating.

-- Induction Compatible: Since I am a huge fan of induction, this was important to me.
+- Induction Compatible: If you have an induction cooktop or even a portable, this is important.
 The Kuhn-Rikon pressure cooker works extremely well with induction.
-In fact, my Vollrath Mirage Pro cooktop, with its more than 100 power and temperature settings, enables me to keep this pressure cooker at an extremely exact temperature (and thus pressure).
-(For more info see my review of the Mirage Pro.)
+In fact, the Vollrath Mirage Pro cooktop, with its more than 100 power and temperature settings, enables you to keep this pressure cooker at an extremely exact temperature (and thus pressure).
+(For more info see this review of the Mirage Pro.)

 - 10 Year Warranty: All Kuhn Rikon pressure cookers come with a 10 year warranty on the pan and handles and a 2 Year Warranty on replaceable parts.
 Replaceable parts are reasonably priced.
 You can find most of them on Amazon and if not, then on the Kuhn Rikon website, which even stocks parts for old models (which is great because these workhorses can last for decades!).